raprocks/raprocks.github.io/_posts/2020-05-16-evolution-in-psuedo-IDE.md

 ## Customizing
 micro supports many themes which are included by default.
 To set a theme open the Command Bar by pressing, `Ctrl+e`, and then type `set colorscheme`, give a space and then press tab.
 You will see a list of themes.
 Keep pressing tab and whenever you think that a theme's name looks good, press Enter on your keyboard, the theme gets applied.

-## winding up.
+## Wrapping Up.
-This post is quite short but very important.
+This post is quite short but very important.We set up the text editor to work partly like an IDE and this will surely speed up our development.
+In one the next post we will learn how to setup a startup script in Termux so that we automate some tasks when we start a session of Termux.
+Leave a Comment if you think i missed something or there is a mistake somewhere. ✌️ See you soon.